-These are included in her book Sober for Good: New Solutions for Drinking Problems — Advice from Those who Have Succeeded.
-To learn more about each of these recommendations, see her chapter titled ‘You Can Help.’
+These are included in her book.
+It’s called Sober for Good.
+New Solutions for Drinking Problems.
+Advice from Those who Have Succeeded.
+To learn more about each of these suggestions, see her chapter titled “You Can Help.”

-One of the five major myths that Anne Fletcher dispels is that there’s nothing that others can do to help a person with an alcohol problem until they “hit bottom.”
-In reality, we can help someone who drinks too much by meeting them at their level of readiness.
+One of the five major myths that Anne Fletcher dispels is this.
+There’s nothing that others can do to help a person with an alcohol problem until they “hit bottom.”
+In fact, we can help someone who drinks too much.
+That’s by meeting them at their level of readiness.

 It may be possible to help now by suggesting that the person consider outside help.
 Free or inexpensive options include these.

 Any of these would be much less threatening choices than AA.